BradhamLab/sslouvain/README.rst

 In case of any problems, best to start over with a clean environment.
 Make sure you remove the python-igraph package completely, remove the ``C`` core library and remove the louvain package.
-Then, do a complete reinstall starting from ``pip install louvain``.
+Then, do a complete reinstall starting from ``pip install sslouvain``.
 In case you want a dynamic library be sure to then install the ``C`` core library from source before.
 Make sure you **install the same versions**.